thepurplingpoet/quorum/README.md

 # quorum
-Question/Answer site made with Django
+Question/Answer site developed with :heart: in Django

+To use the application:

+- pip install -r requirements.txt
+- cd quora
+- python3 manage.py runserver